View Document

 a.
 Information is available about the clinical performance standards

-⦁ Client information brochure includes information on services, a draft exists and needs a final review.
+⦁ Client information brochure includes information on services.

-⦁ Clinics have been consulted with and will provide the updated information for each discipline.
+⦁ Clinics are consulted and provide relevant information for each discipline.

 b.
-Clinical performance standards environment ⦁ Staff and client-focused student education.
+Clinical performance standards environment ⦁ Clinics operate in an environment that is welcoming, friendly and personalised.

 Part G - Client Satisfaction, Complaints and Care at VU Clinics